 During the present studies Different water soluble treatments with and without micronutrients treatments were applied to the banana plants of cv. grand nain cultivar.
 The treatments were applied for two years.
-The fertilizer treatment applied by conventional methods was served control.
-During two trial years, pooled analysis and statistical analysis were worked out.
+The fertilizer treatment applied by conventional methods was served control during two trial years.